MicrosoftDocs/sql-docs/docs/relational-databases/security/ledger/ledger-how-to-configure-ledger-database.md

 ---
-title: Configure automatic database digests
+title: Configure a ledger database
-description: This article discusses how to configure automatic database digest in Azure SQL Database using the Azure portal, PowerShell, and the Azure CLI. ms.service: sql-database ms.subservice: security ms.devlang:
+description: This article discusses how to configure a ledger database ms.service: sql-database ms.subservice: security ms.devlang: